-Nash says that only two rules apply to the use of the IBC:
+Nash says that only two rules apply to the use of the Infinite Banking Concept:

 - You shouldn’t hesitate to capitalize the concept by putting as much capital as possible into it, as the more money within the system, the more that can be regained as tax-free “passive income.”

 - You should always be prepared to pay back any policy loans you take from the system.

 Nash says that the idea that premiums should match income may sound strange, but the fact that all of an individual’s income flows through someone else’s bank now means that doing this is just taking control of your own finances.